 In addition, the Hooper East neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
 The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 7.8% of family-friendly neighborhoods in the state of Utah.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students.

-American households most often have a car, and regularly they have two or three.
-But households in the Hooper East neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Hooper East neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 44.2% of the households here have four, five, or more cars.
 That is more cars per household than in 99.1% of the neighborhoods in the nation.

 Did you know that the Hooper East neighborhood has more Danish and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.9% of this neighborhood's residents have Danish ancestry and 26.5% have English ancestry.